To page content

 - Listen up, we'll seek shelter.
 Daftö will be our sanctuary.
 If anyone objects, you can leave the ship here and now.

-The pirate ship sneaks through sound and narrow passages.
+The privateer ship sneaks through sound and narrow passages.
 The mast disappears behind the cliffs just as the Danish-flagged navy appears above Strömstad.
-The days of pirating at sea are over.
+The days of privateering at sea are over.
 Now, the adventures continue at Daftö.

 (We have, of course, taken the liberty of modifying the story slightly.)